 I will be headed back to Bhutan in March 2014 with a small group of 10 photographers for another 15 day Photographic Tour of Bhutan.
 I currently have only 3 places remaining for that tour and the early bird discount of $600 expires December 23rd, if you would like to read more you can go the Photo tour of Bhutan page on my site, the booking form can be downloaded from there.

-A bit more subtle, this is shot inside the temple with the permission of the abbott and the Monks.
+A more subtle shot of the Monks of Gangtey Monastery, this is shot inside the temple with the permission of the abbott and the Monks.
 Not really an appropriate place to use the Hasselblad, so this one is shot on the Fuji XPro-1, a remarkable little camera that hardly makes a sound!
 Just what you need for inside a temple as the Monks are chanting.
+This image was shot on my latest photo tour of Bhutan.

 The Hasselblad H4D-60 is not really a travel camera… it being huge, heavy and not very subtle.
 But It’s such a lovely camera to use, and the results are nothing short of spectacular, which makes it all worth it.
 Its a hard camera to use quietly, as the shutter makes an almighty “thunk” which tends to echo around the space in places like Dzongs (Temple fortress of Feudal Bhutan) and temples.